MajorcaDevs/mdbackup/README.md

 ## Creating the configuration

 You have available under `config/config.schema.json` the JSON schema of the configuration file.
-You can use it like this on an app like Visual Studio code:
+You can use it like this on an app like Visual Studio Code or PyCharm:

 ```json
 {